Attendance and Punctuality

 At Trinity, we place your child’s learning at the centre of all we do.
 Every single day matters in ensuring your child makes the best possible progress during their time with us and we want to reiterate how important coming to school every day is.

-The average attendance for a child at Trinity Primary School for 2016 -17 was 95.9% which is in line with national averages of 96% and up by 0.3% from the previous academic year.
+The average attendance for a child at Trinity School for 2018 -19 was 96.6% which is above national averages of 96%.

-As you are aware, we have high expectations at Trinity and aim to increase this attendance to be in-above the national average this academic year.
+As you are aware, we have high expectations at Trinity and expect pupils to attend above 97% throughout the year.

 As part of this aim, we have updated our Attendance and Punctuality Policy, which you can find attached below.